BEHAVIOUR

 -

-Reactivity or aggression towards people or dogs on walks.
+Reactivity on walks.

 -